March 21, 2011March 23, 2011 Contact: William Gerrish

 “World Tuberculosis Day recognizes the successes public health has made in reducing the incidence of TB and reminds us of the challenges we face to eliminate this preventable disease,” stated Department of Public Health Commissioner Dr. Jewel Mullen.

 March 24th commemorates the day in 1882 when Dr. Robert Koch astounded the scientific community by announcing that he had discovered the cause of tuberculosis, the TB bacteria.
 At the time of Koch’s announcement, TB was raging through Europe and the Americas, causing the death of one out of every seven people.
 Koch’s discovery opened the way toward diagnosing and curing tuberculosis.

-Worldwide TB continues to be a major cause of disease and death.
-In 2008, the number of cases of TB worldwide was estimated to be 9 million and 1.8 million deaths were attributed to this disease.
+Worldwide, TB continues to be a major cause of disease and death.
+In 2009, there was an estimated 9.4 million cases and 1.7 million deaths attributed to TB.
+This translates to 4,700 deaths each day.
 Drug resistant TB, caused by inconsistent or partial treatment, is also a growing concern.
-One third of the world’s population is currently infected with TB (defined as latent tuberculosis infection).
+One third of the world’s population is currently infected with TB, defined as latent tuberculosis infection.
 Five to ten percent of those infected with TB will become sick with active TB some time during their life.

 Tuberculosis, a deadly disease, is transmitted through the air and is, fortunately, both treatable and preventable.
 It particularly affects persons from countries where TB incidence is high, persons who have HIV infection, and persons who have recently been exposed to someone with TB disease.

 Many partners throughout Connecticut are joining the Department of Public Health in recognizing World TB Day and raising awareness about this global epidemic.
 Our partners include the following organizations and committees:

 · Stamford Health Department